1860s in American soccer

-The following article is about notable events in American soccer during the 1860s.

-The 1860s were widely considered the first decade where organized forms association football codes were played in the United States, although it is uncertain whether or not it was variants of modern-day rugby football, American football or association football.
+The 1860s were widely considered the first decade where organized forms of association football codes were played in the United States, although it is uncertain whether or not it was variants of modern-day rugby football, American football, or association football.
 The first reported types of organized ball kicking originated during the American Civil War, and following the Civil War the first official match reports for association football were reported.

 Pre-1865

 Oneida Football Club

 The Oneida Football Club was established in 1862 by Gerrit Smith "Gat" Miller, a graduate of the Latin School of Epes Sargent Dixwell, a private college preparatory school in Boston.
 At the time there were no formal rules for football games, with different schools and areas playing their own variations.
 This informal style of play was often chaotic and very violent, and Miller had been a star of the game while attending Dixwell.
 However, he grew tired of these disorganized games, and organized other recent preparatory school graduates to join what would be the first organized football team in the United States.

 The team consisted of a group of Boston secondary school students from relatively elite public (state) schools in the area, such as Boston Latin School and the English High School of Boston.
 Organization served the club well, and it reportedly never lost a game, or even allowed a single goal.